History of Honduras: Conquest period

 Honduras was first sighted by Europeans when Christopher Columbus arrived at the Bay Islands very close to the island of Guanaja on 30 July 1502 on his fourth voyage.
 On 14 August 1502 Columbus landed on the mainland near modern Trujillo.
 Columbus named the country Honduras ("depths") for the deep waters off its coast.

-In January 1524, Hernán Cortés directed captain Cristóbal de Olid to establish a colony in Honduras named "Triunfo de la Cruz", modern day town of Tela.
+In January 1524, Hernán Cortés directed captain Cristóbal de Olid to establish a colony in Honduras named "Triunfo de la Cruz", the modern town of Tela.
 Olid sailed with several ships and over 400 soldiers and colonists to Cuba to pick up supplies Cortés had arranged for him.
 There Governor Diego Velázquez de Cuéllar convinced him to claim the colony he was to found as his own.
 Olid sailed to the coast of Honduras and came ashore east of Puerto Caballos at Triunfo de la Cruz where he settled and declared himself governor.
 Cortés got word of Olid's insurrection however, and sent his cousin Francisco de las Casas with several ships to Honduras to remove Olid and claim the area for Cortés.
 Las Casas, however, lost most of his fleet in a series of storms along the coast of Belize and Honduras.
 His ships limped into the bay at Triunfo, where Olid had established his headquarters.

 When Las Casas arrived at Olid's headquarters, a large part of Olid's army was inland, dealing with another threat from a party of Spaniards under Gil González Dávila.
 Nevertheless, Olid decided to launch an attack with two caravels.
 Las Casas returned fire and sent boarding parties to capture Olid's ships.
 Under the circumstances, Olid proposed a truce.
 Las Casas agreed, and did not land his forces.
 During the night, a fierce storm destroyed his fleet and about a third of his men were lost.
 The remainder were taken prisoner after two days of exposure and no food.
 After being forced to swear loyalty to Olid, they were released.
 But Las Casas was kept prisoner, and soon joined by González, who had been captured by Olid's inland force.